 Thumb Sucking & Your Child’s Teeth

-Sucking on a thumb or finger is a completely normal habit that some babies develop even before they're born.
-It's soothing, and it also helps babies make contact with and explore their environment.
-If sucking habits go on much past the age of 3, however, it's possible that bite problems may arise.
+Sucking on a thumb or finger is a completely regular habit that some babies develop even before they're born.
+It's soothing and helps babies make contact with and explore their environment.
+If sucking habits go on much past the age of 3, however, bite problems may arise.

 Dangers of Thumb Sucking.

 In a normal bite, the upper teeth grow to overlap the lower teeth.
-But it's possible for the pressure of a thumb, finger or pacifier resting on the gums to interfere with normal tooth eruption and even jaw growth.
-Some thumb-suckers develop an “open bite,” meaning the teeth don't overlap when a child bites together (View Example); instead, there is an open space between the upper and lower teeth.
-That's why thumb sucking is definitely something we should keep an eye on, though we don't want to intervene too soon.
+But it's possible for the pressure of a thumb, finger, or pacifier resting on the gums to interfere with normal tooth eruption and jaw growth.
+Some thumb-suckers develop an "open bite," meaning the teeth don't overlap when a child bites together (View Example); instead, there is an open space between the upper and lower teeth.
+That's why we should keep an eye on thumb-sucking, though we don't want to intervene too soon.

 Breaking the Habit

-It's important to keep in mind that most children break thumb-sucking habits on their own between the ages of 2 and 4.
-So if you're trying to get your child to stop, the first thing to do is simply ignore it.
+It's important to remember that most children break thumb-sucking habits independently between the ages of 2 and 4.
+So, if you're trying to get your child to stop, the first thing to do is ignore it.
 Pacifiers will usually be given up more quickly than thumbs or fingers.
 If your child seems unable to stop when it's time, positive reinforcements tend to work better than negative (e.g., putting a bitter substance on the thumb).
 Here are some things you can try:

 • Praise & Reward.
 Explain to your child why it's so important not to suck thumbs and think of a way to reward them for not doing it — as long as it's not with tooth-harming sweets!
 Stickers or an activity they enjoy might serve well.
 Always offer gentle reminders rather than scold when you notice a thumb in your child's mouth, and praise them when they stop.